-- lungs, causing breathing difficulties and interruption in breathing
+- lungs, causing difficulty breathing and interruption in breathing

 - central nervous system, causing seizures, shock, and hypothermia

-Infants with birth-acquired herpes might also appear extremely lethargic and have trouble feeding.
+Infants with birth-acquired herpes might also appear extremely tired and have trouble feeding.

-Doctors will take samples of the blisters and spinal cord fluid to determine if herpes is the cause of illness.
-Further diagnostic testing includes magnetic resonance imaging (MRI) scans of the baby’s head to check for brain swelling.
+Your doctor will take samples of the blisters and spinal cord fluid to determine if herpes is the cause of illness.
+A blood or urine test may also be used.
+Further diagnostic testing might include MRI scans of the baby’s head to check for brain swelling.

-The herpes virus can be treated, but not eliminated.
-In other words, the virus will be present in the child’s body throughout his or her life, but the symptoms can be managed.
-Your child’s pediatrician will most likely treat the infection with intravenous antiviral medications.
-Acyclovir is the most commonly used antiviral for birth-acquired herpes (NIH, 2010).
-Treatment usually spans a few weeks, and may include other medications to control seizures or treat shock.
+The herpes virus can be treated, but not cured.
+This means the virus will remain in your child’s body throughout their life.
+However, the symptoms can be managed.
+Your child’s pediatrician will likely treat the infection with antiviral medications given through an IV (a needle or tube that goes into a vein).
+Acyclovir is the most commonly used antiviral medication for birth-acquired herpes.
+Treatment usually spans a few weeks and may include other medications to control seizures or treat shock.

 You can prevent herpes by practicing safe sex.
 Condoms can minimize exposure to an active herpes outbreak, thus preventing transmission of the virus.
 You should also talk to your partner about their sexual history and ask if they have ever had herpes.
 You can further limit your risk by getting tested for herpes.